DanielOsuoha/myportfolio/README.md

 Developed an intelligent Tic-Tac-Toe game using Java and Swing, implementing strategic decision-making algorithms that resulted in a 30% increase in user engagement and a 20% improvement in player satisfaction ratings.

-### Hospital Inventory System

-Collaborating with a colleague, I am actively contributing to the development of a hospital inventory system.
-Responsible for Java and JDBC implementation to manage hospital bookings efficiently.

 ### Library Management System with PHP